Coach Williams heads to Uganda with supplies and will host basketball clinics

 Cell Phone: (775) 772-4828

 Office Phone: (775) 682-6922

-Camille Williams enters her ninth season with the Nevada women's basketball program in 2016-17 and her fourth as an associate head coach.
+Camille Williams recently completed her ninth year with the Nevada women's basketball program in 2016-17 and her fourth as an associate head coach.

 Under Williams’ guidance as her position coach, former Wolf Pack star Mimi Mungedi was selected with the 25th overall pick in the 2015 WNBA Draft by the Tulsa Shock.
 Mungedi was also named the Mountain West Defensive Player of the Year for two straight seasons.

 Williams spent three seasons, 2005-08, as an assistant coach at UC Santa Barbara prior to coming to Nevada.
 During her time with the Gauchos, she assisted with guard and post player development and defense, served as the co-recruiting coordinator and oversaw UCSB's academic development.

 While at UCSB, the Gauchos won its 13th Big West Conference Championship and advanced to the NCAA Tournament in 2007-08.
 She served as the lead contact in the recruitment of a pair of McDonald's All-American Nominees, Meagan Williams, the Sacramento Player of the Year, and Ashlee Brown, an all-state player from Arizona.